 What is a Rental History Report?

-A rental history report is when a renter will provide a potential landlord with past references and addresses.
+A rental history report is a list of a prospective tenant’s past landlords and addresses.
 You might think it’s unnecessary to provide a rental history report if a landlord already received a screening report.
 While a tenant screening report gives the hard numbers and facts about a renter, a rental history report will help bridge the gap to knowing how the tenant actually is as a renter.
 A tenant may look perfect on paper after the initial screening report with a great credit score, no criminal background, and no evictions, but rental history reports will help a landlord gain insights into their behavior and get to know the renter better.

 As a landlord, you probably know that screening your tenants is important to protect your rental investment – rental history reports are an additional tool for you to speak to other landlords and possible roommates of a tenant so you can be completely confident in who you rent to.
 After you have read a tenant’s screening report, it’s time to verify their rental history.